MarcusWolschon/osmeditor4android/documentation/docs/tutorials/presets.md

 * _exclude_regions_ if true, invert the meaning of regions
 * _autoapply_ if true (default), allow auto-applying of the item
 * _min_match_ modifies Vespuccis matching algorithm to use the specified number of fixed tag matches instead of expecting all to match
+* _values_count_key_ reference to a tag that will hold the number of values this multiselect should contain.
+Example for the destination:lanes tag this would be values_count_key="lanes"